Kitware/CMake/Help/guide/tutorial/index.rst

 .. literalinclude:: Step3/CMakeLists.txt
   :language: cmake
-  :start-after: # add the MathFunctions library?
+  :start-after: # add the MathFunctions library

-Note the use of the variables ``EXTRA_LIBS`` and ``EXTRA_INCLUDES`` to collect up any optional libraries to later be linked into the executable.
+Note the use of the variable ``EXTRA_LIBS`` to collect up any optional libraries to later be linked into the executable.
+The variable ``EXTRA_INCLUDES`` is used similarly for optional header files.
 This is a classic approach when dealing with many optional components, we will cover the modern approach in the next step.

 The corresponding changes to the source code are fairly straightforward.
-First, include the MathFunctions header if we need it:
+First, in ``tutorial.cxx``, include the MathFunctions header if we need it:

 .. literalinclude:: Step3/tutorial.cxx
   :language: c++
   :start-after: // should we include the MathFunctions header
   :end-before: int main

-Then make which square root function is used dependent on ``USE_MYMATH``:
+Then, in the same file, make which square root function is used dependent on ``USE_MYMATH``:

 .. literalinclude:: Step3/tutorial.cxx
   :language: c++